savinmikhail/Comments-Density/README.md

     </a>
 </p>

-# Comments Density
+<h1 align="center">Comments Density Analyzer</h1>

-CommentDensityAnalyzer is a tool designed to analyze the comment density and quality in source code files in php.
+<p align="center">A tool to analyze the comment density and quality in PHP source code files, helping to maintain and improve code documentation quality.</p>
-It helps maintain and improve the quality of code documentation by evaluating different types of comments and providing insights into their effectiveness and appropriateness.
-E.g. we can say, that licences in the code doesn't matter.
-But the commented out code does.
-And the lack of docblock comments for classes or methods too.

 ## Features

 - **Multiple Comment Types**: Supports identification and analysis of several comment types including regular, docblocks, TODOs, FIXMEs, and license information.
-- **Detailed Reporting**: Helps quickly find code spots where changes might be neccessary.
+- **Detailed Reporting**: Quickly find code spots where changes might be necessary.
-- **Quality Check**: You can set up configuration file, and if the thresholds won't pass, the exit code will be returned with the report
+- **Quality Check**: Set up a configuration file, and if thresholds aren't met, the exit code will be returned with the report.
-- **Configurable Reports**: You can get results whether in console or html file.
+- **Configurable Reports**:  Get results in either console or HTML file.
-- **Pre-commit hook**: to validate only those files, that are about to be commited.
+- **Pre-commit hook**: Validate only the files that are about to be committed.

 ### Output Example
 ![Output Example](./example_for_readme.png)

 ### Installation

-To install CommentDensityAnalyzer, run the following command in your terminal:
+To install Comment Density Analyzer, run the following command in your terminal:

 ```bash
 composer require --dev savinmikhail/comments-density
 ```

 ### Usage

+Analyze the comment density in your PHP files with:

 ```bash
 php vendor/bin/comments_density analyze:comments
 ```

 ### Configuration

+On installation, you can allow plugin to create its configuration file.
+Customize your analysis by editing a comments_density.yaml configuration file:

 ```yaml
 directories: